jupyterlab/benchmarks/docs/source/fixes/index.md

 ### Content Visibility

 We should try the upcoming [content visibility](https://web.dev/content-visibility) (supported in Chromium 85).
 See also [Display Locking library](https://github.com/wicg/display-locking) for the related Display Locking spec.

 ### Fast DOM

-[FastDOM](https://github.com/wilsonpage/fastdom) is a libraary that eliminates layout thrashing by batching DOM measurement and mutation tasks.
+[FastDOM](https://github.com/wilsonpage/fastdom) is a library that eliminates layout thrashing by batching DOM measurement and mutation tasks.

 ## Strategy 5: Web Workers